• Skip to primary navigation

 Can I add extra flour to the dough if it is too sticky?

 Short answer, yes, but do not stray too far away from what the recipe states.
 If a dough is particularly sticky I only add a tablespoon of extra flour at a time.
-I then knead it for 30 seconds and check to see if that helps.
+Then knead it for 30 seconds and check to see if that helps.
 As a rule, it is better for your bread dough to be slightly sticky than tough and dry.
 A tough, dry dough will lead to a crumbly, dense bread.

 Can I add more liquid if the dough is too dry?